shedaltd/rails-webpush-demo/README.md

 #Using Vapid for Web Push Notifications in a Ruby on Rails Application

-This is demo project that accompanies my blog post on using (VAPID for Push notifications in Rails)[]
+This is demo project that accompanies a blog post on using (VAPID for Push notifications in Rails)[]

 In this post we will go through how to implement web push functionality in a Ruby on Rails project using VAPID.